skills/deploy-to-azure/.github/steps/3-spinup-environment.md

 Personal access tokens (PATs) are an alternative to using passwords for authentication to GitHub.
 We will use a PAT to allow your web app to pull the container image after your workflow pushes a newly built image to the registry.

 1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.
-2. Create a personal access token with the `repo` and `read:packages` scopes.
+2. Create a personal access token with the `repo` and `write:packages` scopes.
 For more information, see ["Creating a personal access token."](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 3. Once you have generated the token we will need to store it in a secret so that it can be used within a workflow.
 Create a new repository secret named `CR_PAT` and paste the PAT token in as the value.
 4. With this done we can move on to setting up our workflow.